PA Direct Entry

 - Maintain a 3.5 cumulative GPA in all undergraduate prerequisite course work

-- Incoming Freshman Direct Entry students will not be required to take the GRE, but are required to satisfy all other entry requirements prior to formal admission to the graduate professional program
+- Incoming Freshman Direct Entry students are required to satisfy all other entry requirements prior to formal admission to the graduate professional program